ern0/gioco-a-intervalli/doc/lessons.md

 We totally lost the focus.

 When the lawyer came to us,
-we immediately started designing the program in head, listed the features and processes.
+we immediately started designing *the program* in head, listed the features and processes.
+We did not started with a project kickoff meeting.
+From the very first moment, we started creating *the program*.

-We discussed and agreed the main feature: the method of voting.
+First, we discussed and agreed the main feature: the method of voting.
 We early identified the problem of the too big database.
-I figured out a solution,
-the others voted in favour of the idea,
+I figured out a solution pretty early, and the others found it feasible, they voted in favour of the idea.
 I promised to implement a prototype ASAP, to see if it flies.
 Turned out soon, it would work.